 Chiropractors may use many adjusting techniques.
 Each subluxation is different and may require a separate approach.
 Chiropractors select the technique which will most effectively correct subluxations with a minimum of force.
 Because most adjusting techniques emphasize using minimal force and gentle pressure, few patients feel any discomfort during the adjustment.
 Many, however, will hear popping sounds.
 But there’s no need for concern.
 The noises you hear are just tiny pockets of gas releasing with a pop, which is completely normal.

-Dr. Motamed may recommend certain "therapies" along with your chiropractic adjusment, to be completed usually right before or right after your adjustment.
-Some of the therapies and other services we offer as well as an explaination of each can be found below.
+Dr. Motamed may recommend certain “therapies” along with your chiropractic adjusment, to be completed usually right before or right after your adjustment.